bugcrowd/templates/submissions/description/server_side_injection/content_spoofing/iframe_injection/template.md

 ## Proof of Concept (PoC)

-The screenshot(s) below demonstrates the IDN Homograph attack:
+The screenshot(s) below demonstrates the iFrame injection attack:

 {{screenshot}}